JosephRullo/Configuring-Active-Directory-within-Azure-VMs/README.md

 **Create a new User/Administrator (continued).**
 <p>
 Now we will make this User the Admin.
 To do this go to ADMINS -> right click on the User that was just created -> select Properties -> click the "Members of" tab -> click "Add" -> type "domain" in the "Enter the object names" field -> click "Check Names" -> select "Domain Admins" -> click Ok -> click Apply -> click Ok.
 Now we can logoff and sign back in as this new administator.
 Go to command prompt -> type logoff.
-Go back to remote desktop connection and login to the Domain Controller again this time using the domain name \  followed by the username and password we just assigned the admin, in this example it's mydomain.com\joe_admin.
-We will use this admin account for the Domain Controller moving forward.
+Go back to Remote Desktop Connection and login to the Domain Controller again this time using the domain name \  followed by the username and password we just assigned the Admin, in this example it's mydomain.com\joe_admin.
+We will use this Admin account for the Domain Controller moving forward.
 <p>
 <p>
 <img src="https://i.imgur.com/uNLgrhK.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>